MatthewBenjamin/FENDp3/README.md

+How to Run the Game:

+    Open index.html in a modern web browser.

-How to Play the Game
+How to Play the Game:

 	This game has two different modes, "Human" mode and "Bug" mode.